enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

                      determined by the warp_scale, and the plot be positioned along the z axis with the zero of the data centered on the center of the extent.

-        :name: the name of the vtk object created.

-        :vmin: vmin is used to scale the colormap
-               If None, the min of the data will be used

-        :mask: boolean mask array to suppress some data points.

-        :representation: the representation type used for the surface.
-Must be 'surface' or 'wireframe' or 'points'.
-Default:
-                         surface